About Rupert

 ShaderS

-I've written many custom shaders to accomplish: refraction, noise blending, cartoon-style strokes, vertex animation, high performance on mobile, and many other use cases.
+I've written many custom shaders to accomplish: refraction, noise blending, cartoon-style strokes, vertex animation, high performance on mobile, "Rolling World" effect, and many other use cases.